circle314/circle314/README.md

 Also, some modules are slated for removal or entire revamp, including Rendering, Authentication, FileLocation, IO, ParameterSet, and Session.

-Modules thatare safe(-ish) to use at the moment include Collection, Concept, Data, Encoding, Encryption, ErrorHandling, ExceptionHandling, Hash, Modelling, Schema, and Type.
+Modules that are safe(-ish) to use at the moment include Collection, Concept, Data, Encoding, Encryption, ErrorHandling, ExceptionHandling, Hash, Modelling, Schema, and Type.

 Note that there is a strong possibility that some of these safe(-ish) modules will be refactored into different namespaces in the near future.
 A good example of this is Schema, which should reside under Modelling, and Modelling, which should probably reside under Data.